-The Pram Factory website has been archived by the Theatre and Dance Platform to preserve the history of this iconic Australian theatre institution.
+The Pram Factory website has been archived at the request of the Theatre and Dance Platform to preserve the history of this iconic Australian theatre institution.
 View the archived website capturing history, a chronology of shows, pictures, and memories from the Pram Factory family.

 The Pram Factory website was developed by Suzanne Ingleton, with the support of the Australia Council for the Arts and The Myer Foundation.
-The website was live until September 2018 when the content was donated to The University of Melbourne and the website was archived by the Theatre and Dance Platform on the Archive-It website as part of the Culture and the Arts, Organisations (non-University) collection.
+The website was live until September 2018 when the content was donated to the University of Melbourne and the website was archived at the request of the Theatre and Dance Platform on the Archive-It website as part of the Culture and the Arts, Organisations (non-University) collection.

 About the Pram Factory